Skip to main content

 1. Open Settings from the sidebar.

-2. Navigate between tabs: Account, Preferences, Help, and Plans.
+2. Navigate between tabs: Account, Preferences, Plans, Radio Control, and Help.

 Account

-The Account tab contains your profile identity, security settings, and account actions.
+The Account tab starts with your getting-started checklist, followed by profile identity, security settings, and account actions.

 Profile Identity